Anamar12/EMS_System/README.md

 Employee Management System (EMS)

 ## Brief Description
-This is my Employee Management System, a desktop program created in early 2025.
-The objective of this app was to enhance the process by which the Human Resources department manages employee data by transitioning from manual processes to a user-friendly and easy to use system.
+This is an Employee Management System, a desktop application created in early 2025.
+The objective of this project is to enhance the process by which the Human Resources department manages employee data by transitioning from manual processes to a user-friendly and easy to use system.

 ## Objective of the Project :)